manifest-network/yaci/README.md

 ## Commands

+- `completion` - Generate the autocompletion script for the specified shell.
 - `extract` - Extracts blockchain data to various output format.
+- `help` - Help about any command.
 - `version` - Prints the version of the tool.

 ## Global Flags